 Sore wa zenbu de 100-doru deshita;

-Using 全部 to indicate the totality of an amount spent.
+Using 全部 to express the full amount spent.

 我々は全部で、7人です。